xaur/decred-news/guidelines.md

 ### Markets

-Report any interesting market movements, and ideally, action in markets not frequently covered by the media - OTC and DEX.
+Report any interesting market movements.
+Ideally, cover the action in markets not frequently covered by the media - OTC and DEX.

 Mention both USD and BTC price:

-* USD price shows how Decred competes against fiat and the collective purchasing power of DCR holders (including the Treasury)
+* USD price shows how Decred competes against fiat and the collective purchasing power of DCR holders (including the Treasury - important health indicator)
-* BTC price shows how Decred competes against Bitcoin, another SoV+MoE focused cryptocurrency with similar properties
+* BTC price shows how Decred competes against Bitcoin, since they both are sovereign SoV+MoE focused cryptocurrencies with similar properties

 Do not speculate about the price.